notification-icon

 Walk 4 hours and drive 7-8 hours.
 You need to climb to the edge of Kyorpani and climb down to the falling waterfall.
 Further trekking leads to Arkhet and crosses the Arkhet Khola.
 By crossing the Arkhet, we are also leaving Bundi Gandaki Valley.

 We arrive at Sante Bazaar by passing through the forests at Maltar.
-Finally, we pass by the hydroelectric plant following the stone streets.
-We arrive at the Arughat Bazar.
+Finally, we pass the hydroelectric plant and follow the stone streets to Arughat Bazar.

 Includes/Excludes